 BT recently launched a Cloud-based call center in Spain.
-This center scales from 50 seats to 1000 seats, delivers intelligent routing to 190 countries, and integrates multiple communication channels—voice, e-mail, Web chat, and so on.
+This center scales from 50 seats to 1000 seats, delivers intelligent routing to 190 countries and integrates multiple communication channels—voice, e-mail, Web chat, and so on.

-But switching to Cloud-based call center entails risk—especially to your data.
+But switching to a Cloud-based call center entails risk—especially to your data.
 And while some of that risk is more perceived than real, it’s a big risk.
 Losing data can devastate your company.

 Below we take a quick look at the benefits and risks of a Cloud-based inbound call center.
 Hopefully, the information makes your decision easier.